evmos/evmosjs/packages/proto/README.md

 Protobuf files used to generate cosmos/evmos transactions.

+## Convert protobuf to Eth Transaction

+Example on how to convert protobuf message -> ethereum tx [here]('./src/messages/msgEthereumTx.spec.ts')

 ## Local generation

 To generate the protobuf files on linux instead of OSX, remove the empty string after `sed -i ''`